smartmicro/smartmicro_ros2_radars/Readme.md

 - ROS2 foxy

 ### UMRR-96 radar and Smart Access API version
-A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR-96 radar or UMRR-11 (or data recorded from it) is required to run this node.
+A [smartmicro](https://www.smartmicro.com/automotive-radar) UMRR-96 radar, UMRR-11 (or data recorded from it) or both are required to run this node.
 This code is bundled with a version of Smart Access API.
 Please make sure the version used to publish the data is compatible with this version:

 - Date of release: `November 01, 2021`